| Colombian

 be traced if rock art motifs are closely examined and compared to

+other areas.
 One example of cultural iconographic migration may

 be seen in the San Agustin area of southern Colombia where a large